Demotive/steal-limelight/README.md

 *If you don't specify a directory argument, all the files will be downloaded to the directory you are currently sat in.*

 If you're happy, type "Y" at the prompt, and you're off.
-Once the script has run, you can use a local server if you like, or just open the files in a browser.
+Once the script has run, use a local server of your choice - `python -m SimpleHTTPServer` - to serve the pages to the browser.

 Getting Homebrew and wget if you haven't got them: